You're already subscribed!

 Aperitif.
 Ideal with fried foie gras or in ravioli.
 Blue-veined cheeses: (Roquefort, Bleu des Causses, Bleu d'Auvergne, Fourme d'Ambert...).
 Yellow or white fruit desserts, crème brûlée, marrons glacés.

-As for the sweet wines, more commonly syrupy than mellow, they are made from sour grapes from Late Harvest Vendanges Tardives or Sélection Grains Nobles grapes.
+As for the sweet wines, more commonly syrupy than mellow, they are made from late harvested or botrytised grapes.

 Also called Ermitage, Ermitage Blanc, Ermitazh, Hermitage, Marsanne Blanche, White Hermitage, Marzanne, Marsan Belyi, Roussette de Saint Peray, Roussette Grosse, Grosse Roussette, Avilleran, Avilleron, Champagne Piacentina, Johannisberg, Metternich, Rousseau, and Zrmitazh.